Apache OpenOffice: History

 The project was accepted to the Apache Incubator on 13 June 2011, the Oracle code drop was imported on 29 August 2011, Apache OpenOffice 3.4 was released 8 May 2012 and Apache OpenOffice graduated as a top-level Apache project on 18 October 2012.

 IBM donated the Lotus Symphony codebase to the Apache Software Foundation in 2012, and Symphony was deprecated in favour of Apache OpenOffice.
 Many features and bug fixes, including a reworked sidebar, were merged.
 The IAccessible2 screen reader support from Symphony was ported and included in the AOO 4.1 release (April 2014), although its first appearance in an open source software release was as part of LibreOffice 4.2 in January 2014.
 IBM ceased official participation by the release of AOO 4.1.1.

 Downloads of the software peaked in 2013 with an average of just under 148,000 per day, compared to about 50,000 in 2019 and 2020.

 Difficulties maintaining a sufficient number of contributors to keep the project viable have persisted for several years.
 In January 2015, the project reported a lack of active developers and code contributions.
 There have been continual problems providing timely fixes to security vulnerabilities since 2015.
 In September 2016, OpenOffice's project management committee chair Dennis Hamilton began a discussion of possibly discontinuing the project, after the Apache board had put them on monthly reporting due to the project's ongoing problems handling security issues.

-As of July 2025, the Apache Software Foundation has classed its security status as "red" with multiple unfixed security issues over a year old.
-In August 2025, the Apache Software Foundation decided to let the registration of the US trademark for OpenOffice.org lapse.